-As was the case with Boswell's London Journal, Boswell in Holland was originally published by William Heinemann Ltd. in two editions: An ordinary version and a deluxe version published only in 1,050 numbered copies.
-However, whereas the deluxe London Journal includes a large journal fragment not printed anywhere else, the only addition to the deluxe version of Boswell in Holland (apart from the binding and generally better quality) is a number of pictures not printed in the standard edition.
+As was the case with Boswell's London Journal, Boswell in Holland was originally published by William Heinemann Ltd. in two editions: A standard version and a deluxe version published only in 1,050 numbered copies.
+However, whereas the deluxe London Journal includes a large journal fragment not printed anywhere else, the only addition to the deluxe version of Boswell in Holland (apart from the binding and generally better quality) is a number of illustrations not printed in the standard edition.
 Thus, it looks better on the bookshelf but doesn't really add anything to the story.

 The standard edition was published in large numbers, probably due to the success of the London Journal.
 It was even translated into more languages than any other of his journals, save its predecessor.
 It can be had cheaply via the AbeBooks used books search engine.
 The deluxe version is more scarce, but is still often available with prices ranging from £40 to £160.